guobinhit/sylph/diffs/README.md

 - `Options`, can use to custom print result.
 - `Tag`, a field type of `Options`.

-In addition, there are three methods to facilitate us to build `options` param
+In addition, there are three methods to facilitate use to build `options` param
 - `DefaultJsonOptions`
 - `DefaultConsoleOptions`
 - `DefaultHtmlOptions`